ଜାତୀୟ ବିଜ୍ଞାନ ଶିକ୍ଷା ଏବଂ ଗବେଷଣା ପ୍ରତିଷ୍ଠାନ

 Email: anjana.vp@niser.ac.in

 Srinivas (2021-): I am Srinivas (Srini), a 4th year Int-MSc student at the Evolutionary Ecology Lab.
-My research interest lies at the interface of theoretical behavioral evolution and experimental behavioral studies.
-I am interested in the game theoretic modelling of animal behavior and the analysis of behavioral evolution.
-One can model/simulate cost-benefit scenarios in the behavioral realm using “games” and then look for optimal solutions to these problems.
-Simultaneously, we can experimentally find the actual behavioral strategies used by individuals in such scenarios.
-This two-pronged approach allows us to understand behavioral evolution from the inside out!
+My research interest lies at the interface of theoretical behavioural evolution and experimental behavioural studies.
+I am interested in the game theoretic modelling of animal behaviour and the analysis of behavioural evolution.
+One can model/simulate cost-benefit scenarios in the behavioural realm using “games” and then look for optimal solutions to these problems.
+Simultaneously, we can experimentally find the actual behavioural strategies used by individuals in such scenarios.
+This two-pronged approach allows us to understand behavioural evolution from the inside out!

-I try to do all of this when I am not drawing, practicing badminton, running, or lifting weights.
+I try to do all of this when I am not drawing, practising badminton, running, or lifting weights.

 Email: srinivas.cl@niser.ac.in